-Resident and visitor safety remains our top priority, and North Carolina’s departments of safety and transportation continue to monitor conditions to ensure safe travel.
+Resident and visitor safety remains our top priority, and North Carolina’s departments of safety and transportation continually monitor conditions to ensure safe travel.

-Recovery from Hurricane Helene is ongoing in the mountain and foothill regions of North Carolina.
-Most highways in Western North Carolina are open with many destinations ready and welcoming visitors for fall travel.
+While recovery from Hurricane Helene is ongoing in the mountain region of North Carolina, most highways in Western North Carolina are open with many destinations ready and enthusiastically welcoming visitors for seasonal travel.
 However, some roads remain closed or have restrictions.
 Of particular note:

 - I-40 is closed in both directions from Mile Marker 20 (US 276 west of Lake Junaluska) to Mile Marker 0 at the Tennessee state line.